fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

 ```
 The subdirectory `interfaces` contain abstract classes that define the interfaces these modules must match.
 These interfaces ensure the simulation environment to work with appropriate module definitions, preventing any incompatibility.

 A vehicle instantiates these modules from the class `VehicleModules` in `p3iv/p3iv_modules/src/p3iv_modules/modules.py`.
 During instantiation, it checks whether instantiated modules follow the interfaces.
-During execution, it calls these module for every timestamp.
+During execution, it calls these modules for every timestamp.
 These modules calculate the required output, such as predicted motion of other vehicles around for every *timestep* in the planning horizon.
-A user is free to modify and extend these data types and interfaces.
+The user is free to modify and extend these data types and interfaces.

 The data types serve both as baseline and as a guideline for future improvements.
 These are located inside `p3iv/p3iv_types`.
-Note that, this package has also type implementations for C++ and their PyBind bindings for Python-use.
+Please note that this package has also type implementations for C++ and their PyBind bindings for Python-use.

 While developing algorithms, researchers frequently need some common functions.
-Most of the time, such functions are implemented in various libraries.
-However, some application specific utilities are sometimes hard to fine. `p3iv/p3iv_utils` contains a small amount of useful functions.
-P3IV is shipped with useful utility functions, that can be used independently.
+Most of the time such functions are implemented in various libraries.
+However, some application specific utilities are sometimes hard to find. `p3iv/p3iv_utils` contains a small number of useful functions.
+P3IV is shipped with useful utility functions that can be used independently.
 Name of such packages start with ``p3iv_utils_`` prefix.
 Utility functions are described in next section in detail.

 Visualization can guide researchers for possible improvements and help with debugging.
-Because there isn't a single visualization that depicts all possible metrics, visualization is implement in an object-oritented fashion but in a very modular way.
-Every visualization function is a class, that can accept instances of others, e.g. Cartesian plot instantiates the class that depicts vehicles and the class that depict a Lanelet2 map.
+Because there isn't a single visualization that depicts all possible metrics, visualization is implement in an object-oriented fashion but in a very modular way.
+Every visualization function is a class that can accept instances of others, e.g. Cartesian plot instantiates the class that depicts vehicles and the class that depict a Lanelet2 map.
 Such functions are located inside `p3iv/p3iv_visualization`.

 .. note::
    Note that some modules may have modified ``__init__.py`` files, as in the case of ``p3iv/p3iv_modules/src/p3iv_modules/interfaces/``.